cs-ieee-ist/cs-essentials/content/topics/vim/4-Reg and Macros.md

 - A sequence of commands recorded to a register.
 - A mapping to expand a sequence of typed keys to a longer sequence.
-- A script written in the Vim script language.
+- A script is written in the Vim script language.

 ### How to record a macro?